This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 At this point, you could continue on along the Pacific Coast Highway to San Simeon, located approximately 50 miles further south (1 hour and 20 minute drive time).

-The primary attraction in San Simeon is the Hearst Castle, and with good reason.
+The primary attraction in San Simeon is the Hearst Castle and with good reason.

 If you (like me) can’t resist a traditional Italian restaurant, then check out Carmel’s Bistro Giovanni–classic Italian dishes in a romantic setting.
-Click here for reservations.

-No matter how you choose to spend your 1 day in Big Sur, I’m fairly certain you won’t be disappointed.
+No matter how you choose to spend your one day in Big Sur, I’m fairly certain you won’t be disappointed.
 I hope this travel guide for a day spent in this beautiful region of California is helpful, and I would love to hear about your experience there plus suggestions!

 "This is the way life goes in Big Sur.
 Waiting for the mail, watching the sea-lions in the surf or the freighters on the horizon, sitting in the tubs at Hot Springs, once in a while a bit of drink - and, most of the time, working at what ever it is that you came here to work on, whether it be painting, writing, gardening or the simple art of living your own life." | Hunter S. Thompson

 One Day in Big Sur